Altered-Intellect/Mythopoeian-Manuscripts/Mythopoeian Manuscripts/Worldbuilding/Timeline/Timeline.md

 ---
 # T-0 : Formation of the Universe

+- very few stars have been created and most of the universe is suspended hydrogen and helium gas
+## T-100/700 million : The age of steam and humus
+- a time within the Mythopoeian Manuscripts that roughly coincides with a period of time in the real world where the average temperature of the universe was in the range for water to be a liquid but happens later and lasts longer due to the slower cooling of the universe
+- this era is the origin of life and the bed of soils in which all the trees of life bury their roots, it is the primordial connection that
+- this was not random chance as the signs and spirits that came before it longed to rest and flee from the fires of creation.
+These primordial spirits used the new signs of the world mantel to keep worlds at optimal temperatures, creating the first garden worlds of bacteria and fungus
+- most life was living organic compounds and single cellular life that lived in water rich soil that was abundant throughout the universe
 # T-6.63 billion : Formation of [[Hearth]]
 ## T-6.634 billion : Migration of Leviathans to [[Hearth]]
 ## T-6.634005 billion : Formation of Signavoid enveloping [[Hearth]]'s system